 Contributed services are recognized if the services received (a) create or enhance long-lived assets, or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The fair value of contributed services recorded in the accompanying statement of activities, consisting of investment management and facility use services provided by a related party, totaled \$1,518,073 for the year ended June 30, 2006.
+The fair value of contributed services recorded in the accompanying statement of activities, consisting of investment management and facility use services provided by a related party, totaled \$2,029,906 and \$1,518,073 for the years ended June 30, 2007 and 2006, respectively.
 Contributed investment management services are reflected as contributions revenue and as investment management services expense which is netted against investment income.
 Contributed facility use services are reflected in contributions revenue and in direct charitable and program and administrative expenses.